0chain/zs3server/README.md

 ## Running zs3-server

-To build and run minio server component you need to first install [docker](https://www.docker.com/products/docker-desktop/).
+1. To build and run the minio server component you need to install [docker](https://www.docker.com/products/docker-desktop/).

-1. Make sure you have the allocation ready in the default folder ``~/.zcn``

-3. Run the docker-compose command inside the zs3server directory.
+2. Run the docker-compose command inside the zs3server directory./
 ```
 docker-compose up -d
 ```
+3. Make sure allocation.txt file exist in the default folder ``~/.zcn``

 ## Test MinIO Client

 MinIO client `mc` provides a modern alternative to UNIX commands such as ls, cat, cp, mirror, diff, etc. It supports filesystems and Amazon S3-compatible cloud storage services.
 To interact with the client API follow this [doc](/client-api/README.md).
 You can also interact with the log search API by following this [doc.](/logsearchapi/README.md)